urmi272/HBday/README.md

 ![HBday Preview](preview-image.png)

 ---

 ## 💡 Inspiration

+Inspired by the joy of connecting with loved ones, I created this website to make birthday wishes more personal and special.
 This project was created to blend creativity with code — turning a simple birthday message into a memorable digital surprise.
 The idea was to create something joyful, shareable, and easy to customize.

 ---